State of Connecticut Workers' Compensation Commission, John A. Mastropietro, Chairman

 Heene v.
 Professional Ambulance Service, Inc., 3743 CRB-6-97-12 (January 8, 1999).

 Claimant’s cleaning business, which he operated as a sole proprietor outside the Workers’ Compensation Act, did not qualify as concurrent employment under § 31-310, so trier concluded that claimant’s earnings in that capacity should not be included as amounts earned under § 31-308(a).
 CRB reversed.
 Section 31-310 sets forth an “average weekly wage,” but § 31-308(a) refers only to “the amount [the claimant] is able to earn after the injury.”
 Statute does not limit “amounts earned” to sums derived from a qualifying employer under § 31-275(10).
 Where statutory language is unambiguous, CRB may not divert from its plain meaning.
 See also, Heene, § 31-300, § 31-310 (citation only).
-(Vargas, C., dissenting,) Remedial purpose of Act is inconsistent with the exclusion of concurrent employment wages under § 31-310 and simultaneous inclusion of those same wages for the purpose of § 31-308(a).
+(Vargas, C., DISSENTING) Remedial purpose of Act is inconsistent with the exclusion of concurrent employment wages under § 31-310 and simultaneous inclusion of those same wages for the purpose of § 31-308(a).

 Rhodes v.
 Bourdon Forge Company, Inc., 3720 CRB-2-97-11, 3650 CRB-2-97-7 (October 13, 1998).